cbyrohl/scida/README.md

 ![buildstatus](https://github.com/cbyrohl/astrodask/actions/workflows/python-package-conda.yml/badge.svg)

-Analysis tool for astrophysical data, particularly galaxy formation and cosmological simulations run with AREPO.
-This tool tries to leverage the dask package for calculation of relevant properties. astrophysical datasets + dask = astrodask.
+astrodask is an out-of-the-box analysis tool for large astrophysical datasets, particularly cosmological and galaxy formation simulations using particles or unstructured meshes.
+This tool uses dask, allowing analysis to scale up from your personal computer to HPC resources and the cloud.

 ## Features